128technology/docs/docs/intro_wa_quickstart_3_templates.md

 ## WAN

-The first thing to do in your template, is describe which port to use for WAN.
+The first thing to do in your template is to describe which port to use for the WAN.

 ![Add WAN](/img/intro_wa_quickstart_6.gif)

 1. Scroll to the WAN section of the template, and select "Add WAN".
 2. Name the WAN port `wan1`.
 3. Since you already plugged port 0 on the device into Internet, enter `ge-0/0/0` to designate it as a WAN port.
-4. Make sure IP configuration is set to be learned from DHCP, and source NAT is enabled.
+4. Make sure IP Configuration is set to be learned from DHCP, and Source NAT is enabled.
 5. **Click `Add`** at the bottom of the "Edit WAN Configuration" side panel.

 <img src="/img/intro_wa_quickstart_7.png" alt="Configure WAN" width="500"/>

 ## LAN

-Next associate your LAN network segment with the appropriate port on the device, and give the LAN additional network services such as DHCP.
+Next, associate your LAN network segment with the appropriate port on the device, and give the LAN additional network services such as DHCP.

 ![Add LAN](/img/intro_wa_quickstart_8.gif)